 What jobs have UMF graduates acquired?

-Preschool teachers in inclusive or special purpose classrooms, Home visitors (working with infants, toddlers and their families), Service Coordinator, Disability Coordinator for Head Start, One-on-One Teacher, Kindergarten through 3rd grade Teachers, and others.
+Preschool teachers in inclusive or special purpose classrooms, Home visitors (working with infants, toddlers and their families), Service Coordinator, Disability Coordinator for Head Start, One-on-One Teacher, Kindergarten through 3rd grade Teachers, Behavioral Health Professional, Special Education Teacher, and others.

 Can I minor in Early Childhood Special Education?
 Are there related majors at UMF?